Amanda Harris Director/Lead Clinician

 Sue qualified as a physiotherapist in 1993 and worked in the NHS and private practice.
 While working as a physiotherapist she developed a keen interest in work related injuries and how to prevent them.
 This interest lead to her completing an MSc in Ergonomics, studying how we interact with our working environment, the effect this has on the body and how changes can positively affect our health and productivity.
 Sue has since been working in the field of ergonomics for over 16 years.
 She has provided ergonomics advice in a range of industrial and office environments – from helping office workers be more comfortable at work through to preventing injuries in a chocolate factory.

 Sue is a consultant ergonomist and workstation assessor.
 She also has a NEBOSH certificate in Health and Safety and an MBA which helps her to understand the bigger picture when conducting workstation assessments.

 Cindy Rautenbach Physiotherapist / Pilates instructor

 Cindy studied Physiotherapy at the University of the Free State in Bloemfontein, South Africa and qualified in 2000.
 She moved to the UK shortly after qualifying and gained a wide range of experience working in different hospitals.
 She worked for 5 years in Kingston Hospital and more recently worked in the NHS specializing in Women’s Health.
-She trained with the Australian Physiotherapy Pilates Institute (APPI) to learn about and teach Pilates and teaches several Pilates classes at the Claygate clinic.
+She trained with the Australian Physiotherapy Pilates Institute (APPI) and teaches Pilates classes online.